 And all of this stuff only works if people know you are there.
 I made friendly videos for the library newsletter.
 I posted "how to ask a good question" posts on the local mailing list.
 I let the mutual aid networks know I could help.
 When I was notarizing things for people I asked if they needed help with other things.
 My library was not the most tech savvy before Covid and in some ways it was challenging for them, but in other ways, it worked well with what most of the community needed.
-I did some "Learn about the internet!" classes for a library in the next town (population 900) last February (2021!) and it was their first online programming during the pandemic.
-And it's been gratifying to see them have done more since.
+I did some "Learn about the internet!" classes for a library in the next town (population 900) this February (2021!) and it was their first online programming.